-This batch of cream cheese mints caused me to exercise a vast amount of self control.
 I was self-controlling right and left so I could share these little goodies with my friends, who were obviously impressed.

 Stuffed mushrooms are one of my favorite appetizers.
 Since I kind of love appetizer recipes, I decided to remake this old classic with a new twist.